cjudkins/zmk-config/readme.md

 1. The left outer thumb key activates the Navigation layer.

-2. The left inner thumb key acts as sticky `⇧ Shift` when tapped, and [⇪ Caps Word](https://zmk.dev/docs/keymaps/behaviors/caps-word) when double-tapped.
+2. The left inner thumb key acts as sticky `⇧Shift` when tapped, and [⇪Caps Word](https://zmk.dev/docs/keymaps/behaviors/caps-word) when double-tapped.

-3. The right inner thumb key acts as `␣ Space` when tapped, and activates the Symbol layer when held.
+3. The right inner thumb key acts as `␣Space` when tapped, and activates the Symbol layer when held.

 4. The right outer thumb key activates the Number layer.